tom-draper/api-analytics/README.md

  - Time of request
  - Status code
  - Response time
- - API framework (FastAPI, Flask, etc.)
+ - API framework (FastAPI, Flask, Express etc.)

 Data collected is only used by the analytics dashboard.